RubenVerborgh/ShowInBrowser/README.md

 ## Limitations
 - Currently, it only works with the latest [Canary](http://tools.google.com/dlpage/chromesxs).
 - You need to enable Experimental Extension APIs in `chrome://flags`.
-- The download is not canceled, as this appears not to be implemented in Chrome yet.
+- The download is canceled, but still appears on the downloads bar.

 ## Download
 As this extension uses an experimental API, it cannot be downloaded from the Chrome Web Store.